 Every five years, the Council hosts an alumni leadership conference to follow up with the Fellows to determine the impact of the program on their academic and professional careers.
-The most recent alumni meeting was held in June 2016 and resulted in the election of new officers and the development of regional alumni activities.
+The most recent alumni meeting was held in April 2021 and resulted in the election of new officers and the development of regional alumni activities.
 Officers serve one-year terms.

 Following are the biographies of the CAA Fellowship Alumni Association Officers.

-Loully Saney, Co-President:
+Loully Saney, President:

-Dan Severson, Vice President:
+Sri Muppidi, Vice President:

-Jasmine Wyatt, Vice President:
+Luke Zaro, Vice President: